rusefi/rusefi_documentation/Config-Generation.md

 - `signature_<board>.h`: Tells the firmware what signature to report to TunerStudio (et al) so that it can select a matching ini file for this exact firmware.
 - `rusefi_<board>.ini`: The ini file used to describe to TunerStudio both the layout of configuration parameters and the layout of the UI presenting those parameters to the user.
 - `ramdisk_image.h`, `ramdisk_image_compressed.h`: Generated to create the read-only USB drive presented by the ECU that contains the ini file and some links.
 Means you don't need internet to connect TunerStudio to the ECU.
+- `generated_ts_by_name_by_pin.cpp`: Lets the ECU report errors/warnings using the "friendly name" of each pin, instead of the hardware name.

 # Usage